jhpyle/mTCP/README.md

 This is an unofficial fork of [mTCP] by Michael B. Brutman.

-This fork makes minor changes to the Telnet application in order to make Telnet more usable for connecting to Linux machines.
+This fork makes the Telnet application in [mTCP] more usable when connecting to Linux machines.
 It adds:

 * Extended keyboard support
 * Mouse and clipboard support
-* Unicode translation
+* Translation of incoming Unicode characters
-* Ability to view graphics images
+* [Sixel graphics]

 The recompiled binary is available as the [TELNET.EXE] file, which is in the [APPS/TELNET] directory.
 It is based on Mr. Brutman's